Assessment clinic – what to expect

 - After the assessments in the morning your pain clinicians will meet to discuss your case and develop an individual treatment plan for managing your pain problem.

 - Your pain specialist doctor will meet with you after the assessment clinic to discuss your case and agree on a plan.
 You may also meet with one of our nurses to plan your treatment.

-- We do offer appointments via telehealth, this is usually for follow-up appointments after your initial assessment appointment or during times of COVID-19 restrictions.
+- We do offer appointments via telehealth, this is usually for follow-up appointments after your initial assessment appointment.
 Please discuss this ahead of time with our staff.